 Homemade Limoncello Liqueur

 There was a time in my life that I worked as a waitress in a bar which led me to become a bartender.
-Many times, I picked up a few different bottles of alcohol or liqueur and tried to create drinks on my own.
-I don’t think the word “mixologist” was used back then but it is what I was doing…
+Many times, I picked up a few different bottles of alcohol or liqueur and tried to create drinks 🍹🥃 on my own.
+I don’t think the word “mixologist” was used back then but it’s what I was doing…

 This awesome lemony liqueur is very versatile.
-Not only is this homemade Limoncello liqueur great for cocktails but it can also be used as an ingredient for savory or sweet recipes such as my Tarragon Limoncello Halibut or my Limoncello Crème Brûlée.
+Not only is this Homemade Limoncello Liqueur great for cocktails but it can also be used as an ingredient for savory or sweet recipes such as Tarragon Limoncello Halibut 🐟 or Limoncello Crème Brûlée.
 A couple of years ago, I also shared one of my “mixology” creations with you which was my Cosmocello.
 I will be posting more recipes that use this lovely liqueur so stay tuned!

 Some quick trivia…

 The cost of making this liqueur is pretty low 💰 considering that you will have almost 3 liters after the recipe is made.
-This Homemade Limoncello Liqueur is so flavorful… it’s definitely a beautiful way to enjoy this amazing classic Italian liqueur.
-Like I always say when I post any “alcohol beverages”, please drink responsibly and don’t drink & drive… it’s not cool!
+This Homemade Limoncello Liqueur is so flavorful and definitely a beautiful way to enjoy this amazing classic Italian liqueur.
+Like I always say when I post any alcohol beverages, please drink responsibly and don’t drink & drive… it’s not cool!

 Salute!🥂